Regularity and Stability Properties of Selective SSMs with Discontinuous Gating: Related Work

 \subsection{Stability and Dynamics of Modern SSMs in Deep Learning}

-Recent deep learning SSMs like S4 \citep{gu2022efficiently}, S5 \citep{smith2023simplified}, and particularly Mamba \citep{gu2024mamba} (and its variants), have shown remarkable performance.
-Theoretical analyses of these models are emerging. \citep{halloran2024mamba} analyzed Mamba's stability via Lyapunov exponents, showing non-positive maximal exponents, implying robustness to small perturbations.
-Our work complements this by providing conditions for exponential decay and ISS from an energy/Lyapunov function perspective under specific passivity assumptions, offering a different angle on stability for the continuous-time selective formulation.
-Some other works connected selective SSMs to Controlled Differential Equations (CDEs) and Rough Path Theory to explain their expressivity \citep{kidger2020neural, lyons2014rough, cirone2024theoretical}.
-While our focus is on stability and passivity using more classical control-theoretic tools, these works show the rich mathematical underpinnings of these models from another perspective.
+Recent deep learning SSMs such as S4 \citep{gu2022efficiently}, S5 \citep{smith2023simplified}, and particularly Mamba \citep{gu2024mamba} (and its variants), have shown remarkable performance, and theoretical analyses are emerging. \citet{halloran2024mamba} analyzes Mamba's stability via Lyapunov exponents, showing non-positive maximal exponents and inferring robustness to small perturbations.
+Our work is complementary: instead of an exponent-based diagnosis of an already-trained Mamba, we provide explicit dissipativity-based conditions and a discrete LMI that can be evaluated, and used as a regularizer, during training of a real Mamba-based architecture (Section~\ref{sec:discrete_bridge}, Section~\ref{sec:experiments}).
+Other works connect selective SSMs to controlled differential equations and rough-path theory to explain expressivity \citep{kidger2020neural, lyons2014rough, cirone2024theoretical, zubic2025limits, zubic2026expressive}.
+While the present paper takes a different (energy-based, control-theoretic) angle, these works underscore that selective SSMs sit at a rich mathematical intersection, and we view our contribution as another concrete bridge between that mathematics and the design of selective-scan architectures.